cicada-lang/causality/docs/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

     // with the evidence in our guess,
     // and wish to learn something from this comparison.

+- **Xie:** In the design of a proof assistant, we know that guessing is a big part of mathematical activities, why not also formalize guessing and build tools around it?

 # II

 Besides the way just pointed out of inverting a deductive syllogism to